atoma-network/atoma-docs/papers/whitepaper.md

 Moreover, the zkLLM proving times were achieved using a setup of 124.5GB of memory, 12 CPU cores of an AMD EPYC 7413 (2.65 GHz with 128M cache L3), and an NVIDIA A100SMX4 GPU with 40GB of memory, which is a setup orders of magnitude more powerful than the actual hardware requirements to run native LLM inference for models up to 13 billion parameters.

+For larger models, such as 70 billion parameter Llama3, we are still yet to see any research work to provide zk proofs for such models inference.
+With the advent of larger LLMs, such as the 400 billion model parameter Llama3, zkML might not be practical for such large LLMs.

 To add to that, LLM inference does not pertain solely to proving multiple forward passes.
 Often times, LLM inference uses techniques such as next token sampling, out of a list of highly likely logits, to actually generate the next token.
 This is especially relevant, if one needs to ensure some creativity of the LLM responses.
 If the full LLM inference is to be proved, it is necessary to provide zk proofs for the sampling process, as well.
 Each of these steps are to considered if one aspires to have a fully zk proving system for LLM inference, adding to its complexity and cost.

 It is important to notice that zero knowledge proofs provide a very high level of security guarantees for LLM inference.
 Combined with the fact that zkML will continue to be a few times more expensive than native LLM inference, different verifiable requirements situations will not benefit from a more elastic verifiability strategy, contrary to techniques offering Nash equilibrium in the long run with considerably lower costs, such as our Cross Validation Sampling Consensus protocol.